 Another solution is to organise a partner referral program, whereby you organise for a partner business - one that is better set up to deliver that product or service - to do it on your behalf in exchange for a referral fee.
 This way, you don’t disappoint your customers and clients by removing a product or service they’ve come to expect from you, but also helps you generate an instant fee.
 This should cover and maybe exceed the cost of generating the lead in the first place, and also provide a strong solution for the customer.

-Short term cutting costs in business strategy #2: Make Strategic Pricing Changes
+Strategy #2: Make Strategic Pricing Changes

-When was the last time you conducted an audit of your current pricing structure and a full competitor analysis?
+When was the last time you conducted an audit of your current pricing structure and full competitor analysis?
 This tip may be less focused on where you can cut costs, and instead shifts the focus onto finding areas where you can increase profitability by charging higher prices.

 In fact, Research by Deloitte shows that price management initiatives can increase a company’s margins by 2 to 7 percent in 12 months - yielding an ROI between 200 - 300%.

-One way to do this is to conduct competitive pricing analysis, which is a structured approach to knowing the price of your direct and indirect competition.
+One way to do this is to conduct a competitive pricing analysis, which is a structured approach to knowing the price of your direct and indirect competition.

 Here are the steps to a thorough competitive pricing analysis: